Los Olvidados: Controversy about possible plagiarism

-Journalist Verónica Calderón, in an article published on August 14, 2010 in the Spanish newspaper El País, collects statements by Morelia Guerrero, daughter of Mexican journalist and writer Jesús R. Guerrero (Numarán, Michoacán, 1911-1979), in which Morelia points out that the script and the film are based on a novel written by her father, entitled Los Olvidados, published in 1944, with a prologue by Mexican writer José Revueltas.
+Journalist Verónica Calderón, in an article published on 14 August 2010 in the Spanish newspaper El País, collects statements by Morelia Guerrero, daughter of Mexican journalist and writer Jesús R. Guerrero (Numarán, Michoacán, 1911–1979), in which Morelia points out that the script and the film are based on a novel written by her father, entitled Los Olvidados, published in 1944, with a prologue by Mexican writer José Revueltas.
 The National Polytechnic Institute of Mexico (IPN) published, in December 2009, a second edition of the novel penned by Jesús R. Guerrero.
 However, comparative studies have been made between the film and the novel, and no trace of any plagiarism by Buñuel has been found.

 Reception

 Initial

 Los Olvidados was largely disparaged by the Mexican press upon its release.
 Juan Carlos Ibáñez and Manuel Palacio write, "The film was so harsh and innovative, so critical and daring in its statements that during its first screenings, spectators openly aired their indignation towards the features of Mexican identity presented by Buñuel."
 The work was also criticized as overly bleak.

+Critic for The New Yorker, Pauline Kael wrote that in Los Olvidados "Buñuel makes you understand the pornography of brutality: the pornography is in what human beings are capable of doing to other human beings."

 Retrospective

 Many critics have since proclaimed Los Olvidados a masterpiece.
-It currently holds a 91% score on the website Rotten Tomatoes based on 44 reviews.
-It was inscribed on UNESCO's "Memory of the World" Register in 2003 in recognition of its historical significance.
+It currently holds a 91% score on the website Rotten Tomatoes based on 45 reviews.
+It was inscribed on UNESCO's Memory of the World International Register in 2003 in recognition of its historical significance.

 The work placed 110th in the 2012 Sight & Sound critics' poll of the greatest films ever made.
 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.
+The film is ranked number 2 in the list of the best 100 Mexican films of all time according to 25 cinema critics (1994/2020).